LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 ## Class Shape Transformation
 - The CST method allows us to model a fully parameterized airfoil shape \(y(x)\) as the product of a **class function** \(C(x)\) and a **shape function** \(S(x)\).
 - The shape coefficients determine the local behavior of the airfoil surface at each control point.
 In this implementation, we use six upper and six lower shape coefficients, allowing independent control over the thickness distribution of the upper and lower surfaces, respectively.
+- One of the most useful benefits of this method is that it removes the need for an explicit camber function removing multiple optimization parameters without sacrificing functionality.

 ![CST Representation of a symmetric airfoil](images/UpperLowerAirfoil.png)